 Join our NEW eight-week course focusing on in-depth and structured mindfulness techiques!
 Course begins Tuesday, February 27th.
 To learn more and register, visit here.

 Weekly mindfulness meditation sessions are open to all students, faculty, and staff!
 This offering is part of UH Wellness's mission to educate around all dimensions of wellness, and provide a space for emotional and mental development.

 Sessions are held weekly in the UH Wellness Classroom, located in suite 1038 on the first floor of the Campus Recreation & Wellness Center.
-Sessions for the 2017-2018 academic year will be held on Thursdays from 12:00 pm to 1:00 pm starting Thursday, August 31st.
+Sessions for Spring 2018 will be held on Thursdays from 12:00 pm to 1:00 pm starting Thursday, January 25th and ending on Thursday, April 26th.
 No pre-registration is required - just show up and join us!

 Weekly mindfulness sessions